spyros-briakos/Multilabel_StackOverflow_Tag_Classification/README.md

 ## Introduction
 The current case-study revolves around tag prediction of Stack Overflow questions on programming topics.
 We utilise [StackSample Kaggle dataset](https://www.kaggle.com/datasets/stackoverflow/stacksample), which represents approximately 10% of Stack Overflow Q&A corpus.
 More specifically we only utilise the following files:
 1. `Questions.csv`
-    * A unique identifier of the user that created each question
+    * A unique identifier of the user that created each question.
-    * A unique identifier of the question itself
+    * A unique identifier of the question itself.
-    * Creation and closing datetimes corresponding to each question
+    * Creation and closing datetimes corresponding to each question.
-    * The cumulative reaction score of each question (zero, positive or negative)
+    * The cumulative reaction score of each question (zero, positive or negative).
     * The title and main body of each question.
 3. `Tags.csv`
     * A unique identifier for each question.